Skip to main content

 Examples

-Worked examples for static sites, workers, and multi-service apps.
+Worked specs for static sites, workers, and multi-service apps.

 Stability

-This spec is version: 1.
-New fields are additive and optional — your existing slipway.yaml will keep working.
-We will not remove or repurpose existing fields in v1; if a breaking change becomes necessary, it will land as version: 2 with both parsers maintained for a deprecation window.
+The spec is version: 1.
+New fields are additive and optional — your existing slipway.yaml keeps working.
+A breaking change would land as version: 2 with both parsers supported during a deprecation window.